edugonzaloalmorox/mdneuzerling.com/content/post/2020-09-16-first-impressions-of-julia-from-an-r-user/index.md

 The real killer feature of Julia
 --------------------------------

 I've glossed over subjects like speed and compilation because these are areas which I'm not confident discussing.
-The rough idea is that Julia is *fast*, and the compiled code is often very similar to C. But a really powerful consequence of this is that *a user doesn't need to learn another language to become a contributor*.
+The rough idea is that Julia is *fast*, and the compiled code is often very similar to that of C. But a really powerful consequence of this is that *a user doesn't need to learn another language to become a contributor*.

 If I want to write a new package/module for R/Python, and my use-case requires speedy code, then I'm pretty much obliged to drop down to C/C++.
 I have the original learning curve for the language I actually want to use, followed by a second learning curve for the lower language.
 With Julia it's just...
 Julia.
 All Julia.
 [This means that you can have a machine learning library that's 100% Julia code](https://fluxml.ai/).